OpenStackOnRaPi/ostackinstall/README.md

 ### Management host system configuration

-#### Assumption: management host is implemented as Ubuntu 22.04 desktop od VirtualBox.
+#### Assumption: the management host is implemented as Ubuntu 22.04 desktop in VirtualBox.
 Other solutions will work too after appropriate adaptations.

 1. Basic configs